Annealed Leap-Point Sampler for Multimodal Target Distributions: Introduction

 \section{Introduction}

-The standard approach to sampling from a multivariate Bayesian posterior density known up to a constant of proportionality is Markov Chain Monte Carlo (MCMC).
-There is a wealth of established literature and methodology enabling the construction construct of a Markov chain with prescribed invariant distribution, e.g., \cite{Robert2013}.
-Arguably the easiest way to construct such a chain is by using localised proposals and creating a reversible chain by accepting or rejecting according to the Metropolis-Hastings acceptance probability, \citep{hastings1970monte}.
+The standard approach to sampling from a multivariate Bayesian posterior density is Markov Chain Monte Carlo (MCMC).
+There is a wealth of established literature and methodology enabling the construction of a Markov chain with prescribed invariant distribution \citep[e.g.,][]{Robert2013}.
+Arguably the easiest way to construct such a chain is by using a localised proposal mechanism e.g., random walk Metropolis \citep{metropolis1953equation}, Metropolis-adjusted Langevin \citep{rossky1978brownian,roberts1996exponential}, or hybrid methods formed from concatenating local moves such as Hamiltonian Monte Carlo \citep{duane1987hybrid}.
+Such proposals can then be accepted or rejected according to the Metropolis-Hastings acceptance probability \citep{hastings1970monte}, ensuring reversibility of the chain.

-When the target exhibits multimodality then the majority of MCMC algorithms which use localised proposal mechanisms e.g.,\ \cite{roberts1997weak}, \cite{roberts2001optimal}, \cite{Mangoubi2018}, fail to explore the state space leading to biased sample output.
-Indeed, when the target distribution is high-dimensional or the posterior from a complex Bayesian modeling context then it becomes very hard to know if the posterior is multimodal.
+When the target exhibits multimodality, the majority of MCMC algorithms that use localised proposals will fail to explore the state space, leading to biased estimation of posterior expectations from the sample output \citep{roberts2001optimal,Mangoubi2018}.
+Indeed, when the target distribution is high-dimensional or the posterior arises from a complex Bayesian modeling context then it becomes very hard to know whether the posterior is multimodal.
 Therefore it is important to develop methods that are robust but also scale well to high-dimensional settings.

+The most popular MCMC methods designed to explore multimodal distributions have traditionally been based on {\em tempering} approaches and building on the seminal contributions of \citet{geyer1991markov,marinari1992simulated,Geyer1995}.
+However, despite the success of these methods, tempering approaches often fail in high-dimensional settings, and where individual modes have different variances and/or display asymmetries \citep{woodard2009sufficient}.

-This paper introduces a new algorithm, the Annealed Leap Point Sampler (ALPS), that is designed to sample from a class of smooth densities on $\mathbb{R}^d$ that may exhibit multimodality.
-The ALPS construction uses an annealing approach as opposed to the traditionally used tempering approaches.
-It also adapts additional ideas from established methods in the literature designed to mitigate the worst effects of multimodality in multi-dimensional settings.
-As well as presenting novel methodology, this paper introduces accompanying theoretical results that describe its computational complexity (under suitable regularity) and which underpin practical guidance on temperature selection for the algorithm.
-The conclusion is that the coldest inverse temperature $\beta_{\text{max}}$ should be selected so that it scales as $\mathcal{O}(d)$ resulting in a computational cost of $\mathcal{O}\left(d^{3}\right)$.
+This paper introduces a new algorithm, the Annealed Leap-Point Sampler (ALPS), that overcomes many of these disadvantages.
+It is designed to sample from a class of smooth densities on $\mathbb{R}^d$ that may exhibit multimodality.
+The ALPS construction uses an annealing approach, where contrary to traditional approaches it relies on raising the density to powers greater than one.
+It also adapts ideas from established methods in the literature designed to mitigate the worst effects of multimodality in multi-dimensional settings, such as mode-jumping proposals \citep{Tjelmeland2001} and weight-stabilised tempering \citep{Tawn2018a,GarethJeffNick} that incorporate non-local information about the target.